 Before I do so, however, it’s important to note that Aristarchus and Archimedes both persisted in seeing the stars as fixed lights shining down from the border of a perfect sphere that held the Earth, the Sun, the Moon, and all of the other heavenly bodies near its center; this held true for them regardless of the exact arrangement of said bodies in relation to one another.
 Thus the lack of stellar parallax in the night sky would seem to be as strong an argument as ever against heliocentrism.

-Archimedes saw that he could determine the volume of his spherical universe easily enough if he could just determine the distance between its center and its border-demarcating ring of stars.
-And he now understood as well that this distance must be far greater than anyone had ever dared to imagine before if it was to be compatible with both a heliocentric solar system and the lack of stellar parallax.
+And now we can return to Archimedes’s puzzle.
+He saw that he could determine the volume of his spherical universe easily enough if he could just determine the distance between its center and its border-demarcating ring of stars.
+And he now understood as well that this distance must be vastly greater than anyone had ever dared to imagine before if it was to be compatible with both a heliocentric universe and the lack of stellar parallax.
 Yet the reality was that he had absolutely no way of finding it with the tools available to him.
 And so, after coming this far in his treatise, he suddenly veers wildly off the rails of any recognizable logic: he decides, apparently arbitrarily, that the ratio between the diameter of the universe and the distance of the Earth from the Sun must be the same as that between the latter distance and the diameter of the Earth.
 The conclusion he finally offers up posits that the diameter of the universe is about two light years in modern measurements, its volume enough to hold, so he calculates, 1063 grains of sand.

 Still, we must also allow that a pagan religious milieu which actually worshiped the Sun as one of the greatest of all the gods would not necessarily have taken heliocentrism as quite so dangerous a challenge to its dogma as Christianity later did during the time of Nicolas Copernicus and Galileo Galilei.
 Likewise, we must allow that there were in fact legitimate empirical objections to be made from the data that was to hand in ancient Alexandria.
 For anyone who hewed to the notion that the simplest explanation for a phenomenon is most likely to be the correct one, the apparent absence of stellar parallax which Archimedes had used to conclude, whether facetiously or in earnest, that the stars were really, really far away could still be taken as prima-facie evidence that the Earth didn’t move at all.